ipvm-wg/homestar/homestar-wasm/README.md

-    `"Green"` is converted into an `Ipld::String`, which is then translated and passed into `fn` as a enum argument (`color`). **You'll have to provide a singular string that matches on one of the discriminants**.
+    `"Green"` is converted into an `Ipld::String`, which is then translated and passed into `fn` as a enum argument (`color`). **You'll have to provide a string that matches on one of the discriminants**.

   * **WIT to IPLD Translation**: